CivicActions/ssp-toolkit/docs/ssp.md

 ### CP-10: Information System Recovery And Reconstitution

-> The organization provides for the recovery and reconstitution of the information system to a known state after a disruption, compromise, or failure.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system recovery and reconstitution.